garvincasimir/Elasticsearch-Azure-PAAS/README.md

 Running in the Emulator
 -------------------------
+If you find things a bit sluggish on startup in the emulator don't be alarmed.
+The code is written to use as much of the available resources as possible to minimize startup time.
+As a result, the initialization steps run concurrently using async tasks.
+After deployment to Azure, it will not re-run the initialization steps after the initial config.
+Therefore, subsequent role instance recycles will be much quicker.

 ![Project Running](https://garvincasimir.files.wordpress.com/2014/11/elasticsearch-azure-paas-running1.png "Running in Emulator with Fiddler for test")

 The Discovery Plugin
 -----------------------
 The discovery plugin gets information about the role instances from the webrole using named pipes.
 I would have used the java azure sdk Runtime api but the named pipe it depends on is only available when using the ProgramEntryPoint option.
 The code can be viewed in the [Elasticsearch-Azure-PAAS-Plugin](https://github.com/garvincasimir/Elasticsearch-Azure-PAAS-Plugin) repository.
-There is lots of cleaning to be done.
+There is some cleaning to be done.

 NuGet Package Source
 -----------------------